Skip to main content

 Now various Raiders have come to the Baccillum Dulcis for its supplies and archaeotech to help with their factions efforts on the Vespator Front.

 Players may not take a Death Guard or Nurgle Demon Character.
+They may not select Character Units such as Warlock councils, Gaunt's Ghosts, etc.

 Death Guard Players: Death Guard and Nurgle Demon players are going to populate the ship with their armies as the NPC antagonists of the ship.
 They will operate as game masters(GMs) for the NPCs.